 Marshall Gold Discovery Park museum also has Indian, mining equipment, horse-drawn vehicles, including a Concord stagecoach, and a variety of period household implements.

 Next door to the museum is the outdoor mining exhibits, which consists of approximately a dozen historic structures located along the main street and the hill overlooking the street.

 Most of the buildings are still usable, and there are many freestanding interpretive panels scattered throughout the park to explain the origin and purpose of the building.

 Gold Discovery Loop Trail

-From there you’ll want to set off for an easy hike on The Gold Discovery Loop Trail that leads to Marshall’s momentous discovery, his original mill site, and other points of interest, including California’s first historic monument, the statue of Marshall himself pointing at his original gold discovery site.
+From there you’ll want to set off for an easy hike on The Gold Discovery Loop Trail that leads to Marshall’s momentous discovery, his original mill site, and other points of interest, including California’s first historical monument, the statue of Marshall himself pointing at his original gold discovery site.

-There is a small mercantile on park grounds, which has a good variety of books, souvenirs, period toys and crafts available for purchase.
+There is a small mercantile on park grounds, which has a variety of books, souvenirs, period toys, and crafts available for purchase.
 They also have little vials of gold flakes that you can buy, which delights children and adults alike.

 Or for that rare and unique opportunity, bring your gold pan as there is still plenty of “gold in them thar hills,” and you can try panning for it yourself in the crystal clear, pristine waters of the American River.

-If you’re the more adventurous type, make a reservation with one of the many rafting companies that are based out of Coloma.
+If you’re the more adventurous type, make a reservation with one of the many rafting companies in Coloma.

 Getting to Marshall Gold Discovery Park